First Philippine Republic

-The Philippine Republic (República Filipina), retroactively known as the First Philippine Republic or the Malolos Republic, was a state established in Malolos, Bulacan, during the Philippine Revolution against the Spanish Empire (1896–1898) and the Spanish–American War between Spain and the United States (1898) through the promulgation of the Malolos Constitution on January 23, 1899, succeeding the Revolutionary Government of the Philippines.
-It was formally established with Emilio Aguinaldo as president.
-It was unrecognized outside of the Philippines but remained active until April 19, 1901.
+The Philippine Republic (República Filipina), retroactively known as the First Philippine Republic or the Malolos Republic, was an unrecognized state established in Malolos, Bulacan, during the Philippine Revolution against the Spanish Empire (1896–1898) through the promulgation of the Malolos Constitution on January 23, 1899, succeeding the Revolutionary Government of the Philippines.
+Emilio Aguinaldo was its inaugural president.
+It was not recognized by any foreign power, but remained a de facto government.

-Following the American victory at the Battle of Manila Bay, Aguinaldo returned to the Philippines, issued the Philippine Declaration of Independence on June 12, 1898, and proclaimed successive revolutionary Philippine governments on June 18 and 23 of that year.
+Following the American victory at the Battle of Manila Bay, Aguinaldo returned to the Philippines, issued the Philippine Declaration of Independence on June 12, 1898, and proclaimed successive revolutionary Philippine governments on June 18 and 23 of that year, under which regimes the liberation of Philippine territory from Spain was conducted.

 In December 1898, Spain and the United States signed the 1898 Treaty of Paris, ending the Spanish–American war.
-As part of the treaty, Spain ceded the Philippines to the United States.
-The treaty was not formally proclaimed until April 11, 1899, when mutual ratifications were exchanged.
-In the meantime, on January 23, 1899, the Malolos Constitution establishing the First Philippine Republic had been proclaimed and, on February 4, 1899, fighting had erupted in Manila between American and Filipino forces in what developed into the Philippine–American War.
-(Note: The First Philippine Republic officially declared war against the United States on June 2, 1899..)
-Aguinaldo was captured by the American forces on March 23, 1901, in Palanan, Isabela, he declared allegiance to the U.S. on April 19, 1901, effectively ending the Philippine Republic.
+As part of the treaty, Spain ceded its claim to the Philippines to the United States.
+The treaty was not considered as in effect until April 11, 1899, when mutual ratifications were exchanged.
+The Revolutionary Government considered the treaty invalid, and in the meantime had been drafting a republican constitution to succeed its current regime.
+On January 21, 1899, the Malolos Constitution was promulgated, and the Republic was inaugurated on January 23.
+On February 4, fighting erupted in Manila between American and Filipino forces in what developed into the Philippine–American War.
+(Note: The First Philippine Republic officially declared war against the United States on June 2, 1899..
+The United States considered this an insurrection against the U.S. military government it had established on August 14 following the Spanish surrender of Manila.)
+Aguinaldo was captured by the American forces on March 23, 1901, in Palanan, Isabela, and he declared allegiance to the U.S. on April 19, 1901, effectively ending the Philippine Republic.

 The First Philippine Republic is sometimes characterized as the first proper constitutional republic in Asia, although there were several Asian republics predating it – for example, the Mahajanapadas of ancient India, the Lanfang Republic, the Republic of Formosa, or the Republic of Ezo.
 Aguinaldo himself had led a number of governments prior to Malolos, like those established at Tejeros and Biak-na-Bato which both styled themselves República de Filipinas ("Republic of the Philippines").
-Unlike the founding documents of those governments, however, the Malolos Constitution was duly approved by a partially elected congress and called for a true representative democracy.
+Unlike the founding documents of those governments, however, the Malolos Constitution was drafted and approved by a partially elected congress and called for a true representative democracy.

 History

+Background

 First President of the Philippines, Emilio Aguinaldo.